-Many of the employment laws or best practices noted in this guide tie, some way, to the EEOC.
-The EEOC is responsible for enforcing federal laws that make it illegal to discriminate against a job applicant or an employee because of the person’s race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability, or genetic information.
+The EEOC is responsible for enforcing federal hiring laws that make it illegal to discriminate against a job applicant or an employee because of their race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability, or genetic information.

 It is also illegal to discriminate against a person because they complained about discrimination, filed a charge of discrimination, or participated in an employment discrimination investigation or lawsuit.

 Most employers with at least 15 employees are covered by EEOC laws (20 employees in age discrimination cases).
-Most labor unions and employment agencies are also covered.
-The laws apply to all types of work situations, including hiring, firing, promotions, harassment, training, wages, and benefits.
+The laws apply to all types of work situations, including hiring, terminating, promotions, harassment, training, wages, and benefits.

-There are a number of provisions that the FLSA covers including minimum wage, overtime pay, record keeping, and child labor standards affecting full-time and part-time workers in the private sector and in Federal, State, and local governments.
-Additionally, special provisions apply to workers in American Samoa and the Commonwealth of the Northern Mariana Islands which the FLSA also oversees.
+There are a number of provisions that the FLSA covers, including minimum wage, overtime pay, recordkeeping, and child labor standards affecting full-time and part-time workers in the private sector and federal, state, and local governments.

 State Minimum Wage Laws